clara-espinosa/Germination_phenology/README.md

   for figure 4.
 Finally a [Metadata file](https://github.com/clara-espinosa/Germination_phenology/blob/main/data/metadata.csv) explaining each csv variables.
-- `doc` Files required for the submission at Ecology Letters,
+- `doc` Preprint of the manuscript,
 - `results` Output of the `R` scripts, including figures,models and phylogenetic trees.
 - `src` Scripts in `R` language used to clean the raw data, perform the